AlbertLei/website-backup/README.md

 ## About Me

-I am a PhD in Economics at Hong Kong University of Science and Technology.
+I am a PhD in Economics at the Hong Kong University of Science and Technology.

 ### [Curriculum Vitae (2018-12-14)](https://albertlei.github.io/cv/cv.pdf)